will-y/crystal-tools/README.md

 ### Pickaxe
 - Vein Mining
   - Will mine out an entire vein of ore when you are holding the vein miner key.
-  - It applies silk touch and fortune to evey one mined.
+  - It applies silk touch, fortune, and auto smelt to evey one mined.
+  - Can add more points to increase the number of blocks mined
 - Torch Placer
   - Places a torch when you right-click on a block, uses 10 durability.

 ### Axe
 - Tree Chopper
-  - Will chop an entire tree if you hold the vein miner key
+  - Will chop or strip multiple blocks if you hold the vein miner key.
+You can increase the number of blocks by adding more points to it.
-- Tree Stripper
-  - Strips an entire tree when you hold the vein miner key
 - Leaf Miner
   - Allows axe to mine leaves efficiently.